Wilderness EMS Upgrade Course

-All teaching materials are provided by Wilderness Medical Associates at no additional cost.
-This includes a book of lecture handouts, our case study workbook, SOAP notes, our textbook, Wilderness and Rescue Medicine and The Wilderness Medical Associates Field Guide.
+All teaching materials are provided by Wilderness Medical Associates International at no additional cost.
+This includes a book of lecture handouts, our case study workbook, SOAP notes, our textbook, Wilderness and Rescue Medicine and The Wilderness Medical Associates International Field Guide.

 Completion and Grades

 Successful completion with certification is based on 100% attendance, satisfactory performance on homework assignments and written quizzes, demonstrated proficiency with practical skills and a grade of 80% or better on final written exam.
-Wilderness Medical Associates is committed to making reasonable accommodation to any student with special needs.
+Wilderness Medical Associates International is committed to making reasonable accommodation to any student with special needs.